 Community newspapers are usually published weekly and delivered free to every household in a specific geographical area.
-They rely on contributions from their readership community, and will often give space for a regular column to community organisations.
+They rely on contributions from their readership community.
 Community newspapers need news that doesn't go out of date over the week, such as:

 - events

 - profiles of people and organisations

 - programmes

-- · human interest stories.
+- human interest stories.

-Local and community newspapers are particularly keen for good images - providing photography or a good photo opportunity is helpful.
+Local and community newspapers are particularly

+keen for good images - providing photography or a good photo opportunity is helpful.